Marketing ethics: Ethics in advertising and promotion

-Deceptive Advertising and Ethics
+Deceptive advertising

 Another breach of marketing ethics has to do with the use of deceptive advertising.
 This form of advertising is not specific to one target market, and can sometimes go unnoticed by the public.
 There are a number of different ways in which deceptive marketing can be presented to consumers; one of these methods is accomplished through the use of humor.
 In a study conducted by Hassib Shabbir and Des Thwaites, 238 advertisements were assessed and 73.5% of them were found to have used deceptive marketing practices.
 Of those advertisements that were conducted deceptively, 74.5% of them used humor as a masking device in order to mislead potential customers.
 Part of what drives this study is the idea that humor provides an escape or relief from some kind of human constraint, and that some advertisers intend to take advantage of this by deceptively advertising a product that can potentially alleviate that constraint through humor.
 Through the study it was also found that all types of humor are used to deceive consumers, and that there are certain types of humor that are used when making certain deceptive claims.

 It is important to understand that humor is not the only method that is used to deter consumer's minds from what a product actually offers.
 Before making important purchases, one should always conduct their own research in order to gain a better understanding of what it is they are investing in.

-The use of ethics as a marketing tactic
+Ethics as marketing tactic

 Business ethics has been an increasing concern among larger companies, at least since the 1990s.
 Major corporations increasingly fear the damage to their image associated with press revelations of unethical practices.
 Marketers have been among the fastest to perceive the market's preference for ethical companies, often moving faster to take advantage of this shift in consumer taste.
 This results in the expropriation of ethics itself as a selling point or a component of a corporate image.